Nikola-Aleksic-90/My-First-PHP-App/README.md

 v1.2 I added validation components to my form.
 Users need to input name and website in order to submit a form.
 If user doesn't submit one of this parameters, an error message will pop up at the top of a screen.

+v1.3 Continued to validate data.
+Used preg_match() function to further validate user data.
+Now user will not be able to input numbers to name field and website will have to be in www.mysite.com format